Four Asian Tigers: Overview

 The creation of stable macroeconomic environments was the foundation upon which the Asian miracle was built.
 Each of the Four Asian Tiger states managed, to various degrees of success, three variables in: budget deficits, external debt and exchange rates.
-Each Tiger nation's budget deficits were kept within the limits of their financial limits, as to not destabilize the macro-economy.
+Each Tiger nation's budget deficits were kept within the limits of their financial limits, as to not destabilise the macro-economy.
 South Korea in particular had deficits lower than the OECD average in the 1980s.
 External debt was non-existent for Hong Kong, Singapore and Taiwan, as they did not borrow from abroad.
 Although South Korea was the exception to this – its debt to GNP ratio was quite high during the period 1980–1985, it was sustained by the country's high level of exports.
 Exchange rates in the Four Asian Tiger nations had been changed from long-term fixed rate regimes to fixed-but-adjustable rate regimes with the occasional steep devaluation of managed floating rate regimes.
 This active exchange rate management allowed the Four Tiger economies to avoid exchange rate appreciation and maintain a stable real exchange rate.

 Export policies have been the de facto reason for the rise of these Four Asian Tiger economies.
 The approach taken has been different among the four nations.
 Hong Kong, and Singapore introduced trade regimes that were neoliberal in nature and encouraged free trade, while South Korea and Taiwan adopted mixed regimes that accommodated their own export industries.
 In Hong Kong and Singapore, due to small domestic markets, domestic prices were linked to international prices.
 South Korea and Taiwan introduced export incentives for the traded-goods sector.
 The governments of Singapore, South Korea and Taiwan also worked to promote specific exporting industries, which were termed as an export push strategy.
 All these policies helped these four nations to achieve a growth averaging 7.5% each year for three decades and as such they achieved developed country status.

 Dani Rodrik, economist at the John F. Kennedy School of Government at Harvard University, has in a number of studies argued that state intervention was important in the East Asian growth miracle.
 He has argued "it is impossible to understand the East Asian growth miracle without appreciating the important role that government policy played in stimulating private investment".